PyAugusta/git-drills/intro-to-git/7-create-a-branch.md

     $ git status
     ```

 And there you have it, you've succesfully created your very own branch.
-In the [next lesson](8-make-changes.md), we'll update the collaborators.md file and those changes to your fork.
+In the [next lesson](8-make-changes.md), we'll update the collaborators.md file and add those changes to your fork.